TITLE 6 PRIMARY AND SECONDARY EDUCATION

 revision by new IEP teams, if appropriate to meet a student's changing needs.

-the student shall be a member of this team, and shall sign specifically to
+has knowledge about the student shall be a member of this team, and shall sign

-verify and accept completed graduation plans, goals and objectives pursuant to
+specifically to verify and accept completed graduation plans, goals and

-transition IEP, pursuant to Subparagraph (i) of Paragraph (13) of Subsection J
+transition, pursuant to Subparagraph (i) of Paragraph (13) of Subsection J of

 documentation necessary to support a smooth and effective transition to